Erasmus Mundus MA Euroculture:

 Society, politics and culture in a global context

 For more information on the corona situation refer to the University’s FAQs.

-The Erasmus Mundus Master’s Programme "Euroculture: Europe in the wider world" partly financed by the European Commission is a transdisciplinary, international and inter-university project, in which various disciplines, eight well-known European and four non-EU universities participate.
-Its aim is to prepare graduates from Europe and third-countries for professions and research areas in which knowledge of present-day Europe and European Union institutions are of relevance.
-The focus is on regional, national and supranational dimensions of the European democratic development.
-It pay special attention to the increasing mobility of its citizens, to migration and transcultural exchanges.
+The focus of the Programme is on regional, national and supranational dimensions of the European democratic development.
+It pays special attention to the increasing mobility of its citizens, to migration and transcultural exchanges.
 Because of the multidisciplinary studies approach, the Euroculture programme stands out from many other European Regional Studies programmes.
 Ever since the establishment of the Programme in 1999, Euroculture was used as a concept to reflect in an interdisciplinary way on the many different expressions and manifestations of self-understandings of societies, social groups and individuals of, about, within and beyond Europe.

 Find out more about what makes Euroculture special: